 Business Insurance Premiums

 Liability coverage helps to mitigate claims against your business, or damage that happens to your business from natural disasters or equipment failure.
 Rates for liability coverage will depend on the nature of the business your LLC engages in.
 For example, an electrical contractor will need more coverage than an interior designer.

 Any business in Vermont that employs at least one employee, full- or part-time, must provide workers’ compensation insurance.
 With permission from the Vermont Department of Labor, members of LLCs can opt out of having workers’ compensation coverage for themselves.
 However, in most cases, you’ll need to obtain coverage for anyone who works for you, and it’s not a bad idea to add coverage for each LLC member just in case.
 You can obtain workers’ compensation from a private insurance company, or you can obtain coverage from the National Council on Compensation Insurance (NCCI), which manages Vermont’s assigned risk market.

 How much does it cost to register a foreign LLC in Vermont?

 It costs $125 to register your foreign LLC in Vermont.
 Registering your foreign LLC, also known as foreign qualification, involves submitting an Application for Certificate of Authority to Vermont’s Secretary of State Office and appointing a Vermont registered agent.
-You can submit your application by mail (3-7 days for processing) or online (3 days for processing) through the Vermont Business Services Division.
+You can submit your application by mail (3-7 day processing after receipt) or online (3 day processing after receipt) through the Vermont Business Services Division.
 You will most likely need to factor in costs of licenses and insurance if you end up setting up a physical location in the state.